leeyuejia/GA_seif2020/unit_1/w07d1/instructor_notes/HIGHER_ORDER_FUNCTIONS.md

 });
 ```

-- OK, Functions are also regular values - nothing remarkable
+## OK, It looks like that functions are also regular values - nothing remarkable, right?
-- Higher-Order Function allow us to abstract over actions, not just values

 > ### Functions that operate on other functions, either by taking them as arguments or by returning them, are called higher-order functions

+Higher-Order Function allow us to abstract over actions, not just values

 There are two types of Higher-Order Functions:
 1. Functions that create new functions